 About

 • flepiMoP (GitHub), an open-source flexible epidemic modeling pipeline that can simulate most compartmental models over a wide range of connected metapopulation setups.
+It has been used to track the COVID-19 pandemic and seasonal influenza, providing forecasts and scenarios to decision-makers around the world.

 My research output finishes on GitHub or Google Scholar, if not buried in a computer folder.